HyperviewHQ/hyperview_docs/documentation/api-changelog/topics/api_changes_4_2_to_4_3.md

 > Returns an individual credential.

-[^1]: These endpoints have moved to version 5 of the API.
+> *These endpoints have moved to version 5 of the API.*

 ## What's Changed